 You may not deliberately attempt to disrupt the performance of a computer system or a network, on or off campus.
 You may not attempt to ‘break’ system security.
 You may not reconfigure computer systems to make them unusable for others.
 You may not attempt to destroy or alter data or programs belonging to other users.
 You may not modify residential computing network services or wiring or extend those beyond the area of their intended use.
 This applies to all network wiring, hardware, and cluster and in-room jacks.
 Gateways and firewalls designed for home use, such as Cable/DSL routers and Wireless Access Points, can disrupt the normal operation of the Williams network and are not allowed.
 You are responsible for protecting your computer and not allowing others to use your computer to attack others on the network.
 Specifically this means that you are required to be running a supported, up-to-date, anti-virus package and to ensure that your computer has had all applicable security patches installed.

 All information on a computer system belongs to someone; some of it may be private or personal information; some may consist of confidential information, trade secrets, or classified material.
 If you have not been given direct permission to read or access another person’s file, you may not try to do so.
-The Williams networkand technology services are covered by this policy.
-The operation of packet capture or port scanning software, or other means of snooping on other’s network activity, is strictly forbidden.
+The Williams network is a computing system covered by this policy.
+The operation of packet capture or port scanning software, or other means of snooping on another’s network activity, is strictly forbidden.

 Williams-specific or commercially obtained network resources may not be retransmitted outside of the College community.
-Examples include copyrighted course materials, electronic journals, other commercial information services from the Williams College Library, and private student and/or employee-related information such as home phone numbers, addresses, and photographs of students.
+Examples include copyrighted course materials, electronic journals, other commercial information services from the Williams College Library, and private student and/or employee-related information such as home phone numbers, or addressess.

 Forging, Password Sharing, Password Stealing

 You must never give your password to anyone or use another person’s password.
-Sharing passwords removes accountability, making our systems more vulnerable.
+Sharing passwords endangers you and makes our systems more vulnerable.
 Violations will be reported to the person’s supervisor or department chair.
 OIT will never ask for your password under any circumstances.